JeremyParker/flagpol/README.md

 ## How to set up your local environment for development
 Make sure you're running Postgres.
 I'm running PostgreSQL 12 on port 5432.
+Clone this repo.
+(See instructions on Github.)
+Install all the Ruby dependencies by executing `bundle install` in the root directory.
+Install the javascript dependencies by changing to the `frontend` directory and executing `yarn install`.
 Initialize the database by running `rails db:create && rails db:migrate`

 ## How to run locally for development